TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 A modified python driver for SSD1306 in its 64x48 pixel version is functional after adapting an Adafruit library based on comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled driver (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.

 As an example of the SSD1306 python driver refer to [**scroller4.py**](SSD1306Python64x48/scroller1.py) - this will scroll the current song in audacious (via audtool).
+The Raspberry Pi CPU temperature is displayed on the second line of the display.

-*Todo: A persistent second line of the display will be used to show the Raspberry Pi 5 volt supply voltage using either an ATtiny85 as ADC - communicating via i2c with the Raspberry Pi, or an MCP3002 dual channel 10-bit SPI ADC.
-The Raspberry Pi CPU temperature and the case fan RPM will be shown permanently on the third line of the display.
-Both these lines will be on for 1 second out of 5 to prevent OLED burn-in.*
+*Todo: A persistent third line of the display will be used to show the Raspberry Pi 5 volt supply voltage using either an ATtiny85 as ADC - communicating via i2c with the Raspberry Pi, or an MCP3002 dual channel 10-bit SPI ADC.
+Both the second and third lines will be on for 1 second out of 5 to prevent OLED burn-in.*

 <p align="center">
 <img src="images/topfanfinal1.jpg" width="400" />